Idiocracy: Legacy

 During the 2016 Republican Party presidential primaries, the film's co-writer Etan Cohen and others expressed opinions that the film's predictions were converging on accuracy, a sentiment repeated by director Judge during the elections that year.
 At the time, Judge also compared Republican presidential nominee Donald Trump—who was later elected president—to the film's pro wrestler-turned-president Camacho.
 When asked about predicting the future, he quipped, "I'm no prophet, I was off by 490 years."

 Comparisons have been made between the film and Trump's first presidency.
 An article for Collider pointed out the ways in which Trump's positions echoed the political decisions of the characters in the film in areas such as science, business, entertainment, environment, healthcare, law enforcement, and politics.
 Internet memes have spawned comparisons to Trump and characters in the film.

-The comparisons resurfaced when Trump became president again in 2025.
+The comparisons resurfaced when Trump became president again in 2025, and became referenced again in 2026.
+Idiocracy topped a New York Times poll of which films readers felt best captured the American experience, conducted for the United States Semiquincentennial.